sandbender/kragle_docs/API_Reference/Jobs.md

     "name": <human-readable name of the Job>,
-    "stack": <the id of the Stack to which this Job is attached>, "schedule": <the id of the Schedule which this Job uses>, "do_run": <boolean indicating whether this Job is currently active or not>, "do_del": <boolean indicating whether this Job is currently queued for deletion>
+    "stack": <the id of the Stack to which this Job is attached>, "schedule": <the id of the Schedule which this Job uses>, "next_run": <timestamp of the target next run time for the stack>, "do_run": <boolean indicating whether this Job is currently active or not>, "do_del": <boolean indicating whether this Job is currently queued for deletion>
 }